 Bruner was a psychologist.
 He developed the sources of learning related to the students and expressed certain ideas in the learning of his students.

-- Bruner also gives important place to the prior knowledge of the students through this theory.
-According to them, the cognitive development of the student is sequence based.
+- Bruner also gives an important place to the prior knowledge of the students through this theory.
+According to them, the cognitive development of the student is sequence-based.

-- Bruner also emphasizes on the principle of reinforcement for learning.
+- Bruner also emphasizes the principle of reinforcement for learning.
 Such as rewards and punishments etc.

 - According to this, students begin to learn and understand things through their natural actions and development.

 - According to this theory, students try to understand something by using their own knowledge.
-Due to which this theory of Bruner is also called Discovery Learning.
+This theory of Bruner is also called Discovery Learning.